-- 2.3.1 The Green Belt covers over 81% of St Albans District and is of 'critical importance in preventing urban sprawl and neighbouring towns and other settlements merging into one another'. - 2.3.2 The Green Belt Review Purposes Assessment prepared for Dacorum Borough Council, St Albans City and District Council Green. - a number of gently sloping dry valleys. - out of 5 purposes'.
+- 2.3.1 The Green Belt covers over 81% of St Albans District and is of 'critical importance in preventing urban sprawl and neighbouring towns and other settlements merging into one another'. - 2.3.2 The Green Belt Review Purposes Assessment prepared for Dacorum Borough Council, St Albans City and District Council and Welwyn Hatfield Borough Council places the Site in Green Belt Parcel 25 Green Belt Land to West of Chiswell Green - 2.3.3 Green Belt Parcel 25 is located to the west of Chiswell Green and extends to the south to Bricket Wood.
+The boundary to the north follows the A414 and to the west follows the M1.
+It is 522ha in size and forms an undulating chalk plateau with a number of gently sloping dry valleys. - 2.3.4 The principal function/summary section states that this parcel makes a 'significant contribution towards safeguarding the countryside and maintaining the existing settlement pattern (providing gap between St Albans and Chiswell Green).
+Partial contribution towards preventing merging and preserving setting.
+Overall the parcel contributes significantly to 2 out of 5 purposes'.